 - No traditional headphone input

-- May cause ear discomfort during long sessions
+- Can cause ear sweat during extended use

 The Noise-Canceling Headphones with the Best Battery Life